-The reason Mooresville didn't become the official name was because Moore's fortunes took a sour turn in 1897.
+The reason Mooresville didn't become the official name was that Moore's fortunes took a sour turn in 1897.
 His property was overrun and stolen by prospectors who then sold it.
 In just a few months, Skagway's population swelled to more than 30,000.
 Jack London called Skagway "little better than hell on Earth," because the town was lawless and mean.
-Rival gangs battled amidst a backdrop of gambling and prostitution, while intrepid gold seekers prepared for the 500 mile arduous journey to the Klondike.
+Rival gangs battled amidst a backdrop of gambling and prostitution, while intrepid gold seekers prepared for the 500-mile arduous journey to the Klondike.

-Many Skagway Tours focus on this storied history, and retell the tale of the famous shootout between Soapy Smith and Frank Reid on the Juneau Wharf, which is called the Railroad Dock in Skagway today.
+Many Skagway excursions focus on this storied history and retell the tale of the famous shootout between Soapy Smith and Frank Reid on the Juneau Wharf, which is called the Railroad Dock in Skagway today.

-Today, Skagway is a First Class Alaskan Borough with a population of approximately 1,000 hardy and friendly souls.
+Today, Skagway is a First Class Alaskan Borough with a population of just over 1,000 hardy and friendly souls.
 The economy is mainly tourism, although Skagway's port provides shipping to and from the Yukon.

 The Skagway borough is quite large, with an area of 464 square miles.
+You would have to take multiple Skagway excursions to see it all.
 Skagway is also within the Alaskan time zone, which is one hour ahead of the West Coast of the United States.
 Over a million tourists visit Skagway every season, many of which enjoy tours during their stay.
-Some of the more popular tours we offer include:
+Some of the more popular Skagway excursions we offer include: